7 minutes read

 As many of you will already know, a cork seal is not completely airtight and will allow some slow but subtle oxygen interaction with the wine due to its porous nature.
 A bottle, of course, is never quite filled right to the top, meaning there is already a small amount of oxygen at play with the wine.
 This is why wine evolves over time and can develop new flavours or characteristics.

-So, when you take into consideration that a magnum uses the same sized cork and leaves a similar-sized gap between the wine and the seal as a standard bottle, there is twice the amount of wine interacting with the same quantity of oxygen.
-This results in the ageing process and development of the wine in bottle slowing down considerably.
+So, when you take into consideration that a magnum uses the same sized cork and leaves a similar-sized gap between the wine and the seal as a standard bottle, there is actually twice the amount of wine interacting with the same quantity of oxygen.
+This results in the ageing process and development of the wine in magnum slowing down considerably.
 The consequential wine evolves a softness yet retains its fresh and vibrant fruit character for longer.

 This means that if you don’t want to drink your wine straight away (or you’re purchasing it as a gift), you can stash the magnum away for a future Christmas celebration.